 It is important to know what each of these visas is for and who can qualify to receive them.
 In this article we explain in detail your benefits, requirements for processing and processing times, among other details.

 If you or someone you love has been the victim of violence or human trafficking, we can help you.
 Immigration lawyers in Los Angeles from the office of Lluis Law are experts in all types of immigrant and non-immigrant visas.
-Call now for a free, no-obligation consultation.
+Call now for a confidential, no-obligation consultation.

 What is the difference between T visas and U visas?

 Usually both visas are confused so it is important to know their differences and similarities to apply for them.
 Both U and T visas consider human trafficking as a qualified crime.

 The most notable differences regarding the application of both types of visa are expressed in the following guidelines:

 - The type of crime committed against the victim.

 - The way the crime occurred (if the person was taken to the USA or not).